 Employees can order the self-tests for their departments using a form in the ServicePortal.

-A positive result of an antigen test means that you are most likely infected and have probably been infectious for a few days.
+A positive result of a self-test means that you are most likely infected and have probably been infectious for a few days.
 The result must be immediately verified by a PCR control test or a certified antigen test.
 You can get a control test directly from some testing centers or from your family doctor.
 Quarantine yourself until the result of the PCR test is available and inform your close contacts, especially those who are not immunized, as a precaution.
 You are not allowed to enter the campus of TU Dortmund University.
 If the result is negative - i.e. if the self-test was false positive and you are not infected after all - then the restrictions will no longer apply and you can give your contacts the all-clear.
 If the PCR test or the certified antigen test is positive, quarantine is automatically required.

 Search & People Search